-CAPILLA CALVARIO OAXACA, MEXICO - ANTONIO & CARMEN HERNANDEZ
+CAPILLA CALVARIO OAXACA, MEXICO - THE HERNANDEZ FAMILY

-Oaxaca is a cosmopolitan city of 300,500 people located 300 miles south of Mexico City.
-It is surrounded by the most ethnically diverse area in Mexico.
-At least a third of the people speak indigenous languages and live in isolated communities.
+Oaxaca City, Oaxaca is a metropolis of over 700,000 people located 300 miles south of Mexico City.
+It is surrounded by the most ethnically diverse area in Mexico - at least a third of the people speak indigenous languages and live in isolated communities.

 CAPILLA CALVARIO TEPIC, MEXICO - SAUL & ANGELICA ALVAREZ